yzabc007/ML-Learning-Resources/deep-reinforcement-learning/2frozen-lake-with-q-network.md

 There are some tricks for building the network:

 1. The predicted Q values are positive, so the initialization of weights should be positive
 2. The architecture of the network is very tricky.
-The best one is a single
+The best one is a single FC layer without the bias, which is somehow counterintuitive.
+3. The architecture I have tried:
+   1. Add bias
+   2. Add one more hidden state
+   3. Add non-linearity
+   4. Replace the one-hot input by a embedding layer

 ---